 When the recipient clicks the time from the calendar at the right, it will send an email confirmation of the meeting to both parties, and create a Google Calendar event on both parties' calendars.

-NOTE: this function is not available with the bulk email function
+Please note: This function is not available with the bulk email function.